 There are some aggregation functions that are specific to Windowing functions.
-RANK() ranks the existing row within the relevant window, and DENSE_RANK() does the same while allowing no “missing” ranks.
+RANK() ranks the existing row within the relevant window, and DENSE_RANK() does the same while allowing no "missing" ranks.
 LEAD and LAG provide access to functions in adjacent partitions.

-For instance, this query returns the top 10 rides, with each ride’s overall rank and rank within city displayed:
+For instance, this query returns the top 10 rides, with each 'ride's overall rank and rank within the city displayed:

 [source,sql]